The General Data Protection Law (LGPD) was passed in August 2018 and will come into effect in August 2020.

 Users can access their data at any time and verify if it’s being treated.

-Data subjects can also find out which institutions their data is being shared with, update, correct, transfer and delete data and even revoke consent.
+Data subjects can also find out with which institutions their data is shared.
+Plus, they can update, correct, transfer, delete data and even revoke consent.

 What happens to those who break the LGPD?